zainsadaqat/weather-app/README.md

 ### Setup

-To setup the project in your local machine, you need to follow the steps given below:
+To set up the project on your local machine, you need to follow the steps given below:

-Copy and paste the commands in your terminal.
+Copy and paste the commands into your terminal.

 ```
 git clone git@github.com:zainsadaqat/weather-app.git